 The program is funded by Wellington Shire Council and the Victorian Government.
 We use the above priorities and consider seasonal conditions when planning our annual program.
 If you would like to have your roadside considered for weed control please contact Council.

-If you wish to construct a new vehicle crossing, replace an existing crossing, construct an additional crossing or widen an existing crossing please complete a Vehicle Crossing Permit Application Form.
+If you wish to construct a new vehicle crossing, replace an existing crossing, construct an additional crossing or widen an existing crossing please complete a Works Permit Application Form.